 Motherboards build a strong foundation for a PC build and we’ve got a healthy list of options for you to choose from.
 We recommend the ASUS ROG Strix X570-E Gaming and the Gigabyte Z690 Aorus Pro as our top picks for most mainstream AMD and Intel builds respectively.
 But you might want to check out the budget options like the ASRock B660M Pro RS board if you’re working with a low budget.
-In addition to mini-ITX boards, we’ve also added the Gigabyte TRX40 Aorus Master as an option that can seriously blow through your budget quickly.
-Those leaning towards an Alder Lake build can check out the ROG Maximus Z690 Hero or the MSI MPG Z690 Carbon WiFi motherboard too.
+Those leaning towards an Alder Lake build can check out the MSI MPG Z690 Carbon WiFi motherboard too.
 It’s an excellent motherboard with support for features including DDR5 memory and PCIe Gen 5.